 Safewalk is a safety service designed for students, staff, families, and visitors on the UBC campus.
 Driving and walking teams are available to accompany anyone in need to their desired location after dusk.
-Safewalk prioritizes those who are vulnerable and feel unsafe travelling alone, allowing them to travel with a greater sense of security from one location to another.
-The service is intended to give safe means of transportation when no other form is available.
+Safewalk prioritizes those who are vulnerable and feel unsafe traveling alone, allowing them to travel with a greater sense of security.
+The service is intended to give safe means of accompaniment when no other form is available.

 To make use of Safewalk within operational hours you can: